sgaseretto/hybrec/README.md

-# Project name here
+# HybRec
-> Summary description here.
+> Hybrid Recommender System with FastAI.

-This file will become your README and also the index of your documentation.
+Hybrid Recommender system build on top of FastAI, based on [LightFM](https://making.lyst.com/lightfm/docs/index.html)

 ## Install

-`pip install your_project_name`
+`pip install hybrec`

 ## How to use